-"It is for the best, Minerva.
+"It was for the best, Minerva.
 Surely, you understand the implications of—"

 "I grow weary of your excuses, Albus.
 I'm going there personally and I'll be damned if you try to stop me."

-"We're not interested in new-age medicine, lady," The black haired boy who eerily resembled a much younger James Potter said, half-hidden behind the door.
+"We're not interested in new-age medicine, lady," he said.
 "We're kind of busy here at the moment."

 "Hogwarts?
 As in the Hogwarts Publishing House?"
-The young boy exclaimed before letting out a low whistle.
-"Wow, you guys are pretty bold coming here especially after you destroyed our family with your aggressive marketing campaign."
+Harry whistled lowly.
+"Wow, you guys are pretty bold coming here, especially after you destroyed our family with your aggressive marketing campaign."

-"Well, I apologize but that is not the reason why I'm here—"
+"Well, I apologise... but that is not the reason why I'm here—"

 The woman's eyes twitched.
 "If you'd just let me explain.
 I'll—"

 "Explain?
-Do you know we have to move out of Privet Drive and stay at Aunt Marge's place?
-That woman hates me and so does her stupid dogs.
-Besides, I'm already living inside a cupboard.
-I can't imagine what I'll be sleeping in next... maybe a kennel or something."
+Do you know we have to move out and stay at Aunt Marge's place?
+That woman hates me!
+Her dogs hate me!
+Besides, I'm already living inside a cupboard!
+I can't imagine what I'll be sleeping in next... maybe in the yard with Brutus or something."

 "What's it to you, lady?"

-Petunia screamed hysterically as she stared down the wand pointed straight at her face.
-"For the love of-" She peered around the witch, warily looking at the surrounding houses in fear of their neighbours seeing this unnatural abomination.
-With surprising strength that one might not be expected from her wiry frame, she pulled the both of them inside and slammed the door to her forfeited home shut.
+His aunt peered around the witch, warily looking around.
+With surprising strength that one might not have expected from her wiry frame, she pulled the both of them inside and slammed the door to their forfeited home shut..

-She leaned forward on her knees, panting slightly, glaring at the unwelcomed witch in her home.
-"Enough…" She grounded out.
-"Do what you want with the little cretin but know this, we swore that we'd put to stop to all that unnatural business when we took him in.
-So if he does decide to attend that freaky school of yours, we will not put up with him any longer!"
-She said firmly, daring the other woman to object.
+"Enough," she grounded out.
+"Do what you want with the little cretin, but know this, we swore that we'd put to stop to all that unnatural business when we took him in!
+So if he does decide to attend that freaky school of yours, we will not put up with him any longer!" she said firmly, daring the other woman to object.

-The strange woman's eyes softened and her anger deflating when she turned and knelt in front of him.
+The strange woman's eyes softened as she knelt in front of him.
 "Have you noticed anything strange occurring before?
-Something you couldn't explain?
+Something you couldn't quite explain?
 Maybe when you were angry or scared?"

 "You're a wizard, Harry."

-Harry remained oblivious to his surrounding as he contemplated the strange woman's words.
-A wizard…he was a wizard?
+However, Harry remained oblivious to his surrounding as he contemplated the strange woman's words.

 Why didn't he think of that?